Higher-Order Transformers With Kronecker-Structured Attention: Method

-In this section, we first review the self-attention mechanism in Transformer layers \citep{vaswani_attention}, which we extend to higher orders by tensorizing queries, keys, and values, thereby formulating higher order transformer~(HOT) layers. \paragraph{Standard Scaled Dot-Product Attention} Given an input matrix $X \in \mathbb{R}^{N \times D}$ as an array of $N$ $D$-dimensional embedding vectors, we form the query, key, and value matrices for each attention head $h$ as:
+In this section, we first review the self-attention mechanism in Transformer layers (Vaswani et al., 2017), which we extend to higher orders by tensorizing queries, keys, and values.
+Then, we explain the theoretical backbone of the proposed low-rank factorized attention and architecture details.